 How to Apply

-The process to apply to Stockton-on-Tees Teacher Training Partnership is set out below.
+The process to apply to Stockton SCITT is set out below.
 Please note we are a Safer Recruitment provider.
+Please view our Safeguarding Policy.

 Entry requirements